- What is Form in Art?

 Exploring Shapes: An Important Element of Art

 Let’s talk more about shapes.
-As far as I can tell there are at least 21 distinct basic shapes, and dozens more shape combinations that are classified as mathematical 2D shapes.
+As far as I can tell, there are at least 21 distinct basic shapes and dozens of shape combinations classified as mathematical 2D shapes.
 I did not think there were that many until I started researching it, but, helpfully, they all fall into two categories: Polygonal or Curved.
-The list below contains the names and examples of shapes that are sufficiently, visually distinctive enough to each be shapes on their own—rather than being composed of shape combinations.
+The list below contains the names and examples of sufficiently visually distinctive shapes—rather than shape combinations.

-Keep in mind, this list merely represents my opinion.
+This list merely represents my opinion.
 There are multiple lists of different things defined as shapes beyond curves and polygons, including symbols, surfaces, polytopes (what these are, I do not know), mathematical shapes, etc. I compiled my own list into the table below and added a sketch of each for visual reference.
 Having a robust shape library helps us define form in art.

 |Polygonal Shapes||Curved Shapes||Other|